NrgXnat/xsync/README.md

 * Deploy Xsync Plugin on Source XNAT

- 	 * Build Xsync Plugin jar,
+ 	 * Build Xsync Plugin jar or Use the Download link to download the two xsync jars,

  	 * Stop Tomcat,

- 	 * Copy the Xsync Plugin jar file into the folder <XNAT_HOME>/plugins,
+ 	 * Copy the Xsync Plugin jars file into the folder <XNAT_HOME>/plugins,

  	 * Restart Tomcat.